io-classic/System/README.md

   Init*

 ```
-## Files
+## The Files Package
-Package handles persistent storage and the file and directory interface of Oberon.
+This package handles persistent storage and the file and directory interface of Oberon.

 includes: [FileDir.Mod](FileDir.Mod) [Files.Mod](Files.Mod)